 The advent of tourism in Uganda can be traced way back from the early explorers and missionaries that came from Europe and visited many African countries including Uganda such as Churchill Winston who end up concluding that Uganda is surely the Pearl of Africa, Sir Samuel Baker and his wife Florence baker, Henry Stanley, these traveled with different intentions, they came across a diversity of eye-catching landscape beauty sceneries and hospitable people plus their exciting cultures, something that gave them unforgettable memories on all their road trips.

-Due to political instability, the tourism industry was put on halt in 1970s, however when the political climate stabilized, the environments became conducive in 1980s attracting many reinvestments in Uganda’s tourism industry.
+Due to political instability, the tourism industry was put on a halt in the 1970s, however when the political climate stabilized, the environment became conducive in the 1980s attracting many reinvestments in Uganda’s tourism industry.
 The rampant growth of tourism in Uganda has been boasted by its most popular safari parks like Queen Elizabeth National Park and Murchison Falls National Park together with its tropical rainforests like Bwindi Impenetrable forest National Park – home to almost half of the remaining Mountain Gorilla population, hence providing an opportunity to outcompete tourism attractions in other neighboring countries like Kenya and Tanzania.

 Culture & Religion